RadimBaca/binary-search/README.md

 ## Conclusion

 Using the algorithm reading two items per iteration we obtain a solution that is 25% faster than the original one.
 Reading three items per iteration improve the original algorithm by 33% on our computer.
 This type of optimization is obviously hardware specific and it can not be done infinitely.
-However, as we can see the improvement of such a basic algorithm can be more than insignificant.
+However, as we can see the improvement of such a simple algorithm can be quite significant.